macrat/ayd/README.md

 Ayd will kick alert at the timing that incident caused, resolved, or message changed.

-You can specify alerting URL like below.
+You can specify alert URL like below.

 ``` shell
 $ ayd -a https://alert.example.com/alert https://target.example.com